FlauschBert/scored/README.md

 `GAME10|u8:<highscore_type>|u8:<length in bytes>|u8x:<game_name>|u32:<max_number_of_entries>`.
 It returns a token referencing the added (or existing) game:
 `TOKN10|u8x:<512 bit hash of token>`.
 It adds a unique game entry into the game table of the server's database.
-The entry consists of name of the game, type of high score (number: `0` or time: `1`), generated token, name of the table holding the high score information per user, maximum number of entries (`0` means unlimited) and time of creation.
+The entry consists of name of the game, type of high score (number: `0` or `1`, time: `2` or `3`; see [Managing high score information](https://github.com/FlauschBert/scored#managing-high-score-information)), generated token, name of the table holding the high score information per user, maximum number of entries (`0` means unlimited) and time of creation.
 The table name is in the form `u32:<table_number>|-|<u8x:first 16 bytes of game_name padded with #>`.
 The timestamp is in the form `YYYY-MM-DD HH:MM:SS`.
 The maximum length of the name of the game is 256 bytes.
 Longer names are cut off.
 Be aware that using `0` for the number of maximum entries is dangerous because the database can overflow and block the server machine.